Earned an Associate Degree in Opticianry

 Prior to applying to take the National Opticianry Practical Exam, you must successfully pass the National Opticianry Competency Examination (ABO Exam) and the Contact Lens Registry Examination (NCLE Exam) through the American Board of Opticianry and National Contact Lens Examiners.

-To assist you in preparing for these important exams, Professional Opticians of Florida offers Exam Prep Courses in two formats, Online Review courses that are available anytime or Live Review courses that are offered twice a year.
+To assist you in preparing for these important exams, Professional Opticians of Florida offers Exam Reviews in three formats, Online Review courses that are available anytime or Live Review courses that are offered twice a year and a Webinar Series, which is offered the 4 weeks prior to the examination window.